sQUlearn/squlearn/docs/user_guide/operators.rst

 **Example: Use the mapping from the transpiled feature map**

-When running on a backend, the number of physical qubits may change from the number of qubits the definition of the expectation operator. to solve this issue, it is possible to provide a map from the logical qubits to the physical qubits via :meth:`set_qubit_map`.
+When running on a backend, the number of physical qubits may change from the number of qubits the definition of the observable. to solve this issue, it is possible to provide a map from the logical qubits to the physical qubits via :meth:`set_qubit_map`.
 The map can be for example obtained in the transpiled feature map.